 We’ve all been there before.
 You turn the key on your car and…nothing.
 Not even the tell-tale clicking sound of the starter solenoid.

 Your first reaction is to pound the steering wheel and curse the darkness.
-But it should probably be to grab a battery terminal cleaning brush and pop the hood.
+But it should probably be to grab a battery terminal cleaning brush and pop the hood to check for corrosion.
 In many cases, cleaning the white, flaky deposits from the battery terminals is all you need to restore the flow of electricity and summon your car back to life.

 What is that flaky stuff, anyway?